Marketing Tech Retreat 2025

 Metcash

-Join Met Cash’s Marc Keegan as he explores how Braze is helping evolve loyalty and eCommerce communications through agentic AI, layered personalisation, and continuous experimentation.
+Join Met Cash’s Marc Keegan as he explores how Braze is helping evolve loyalty and eCommerce communications through generative AI, layered personalisation, and continuous experimentation.
 Discover how insights from real-time engagement inform smarter decisions, create more relevant experiences, and drive meaningful business outcomes across the customer journey.

 10:00